 The Color of the Grid should not match the colors in the image, because it makes it harder to see the Grid.
-Choose your favourite color once, and change that occasionally when necessary.
+Choose your favorite color once, and change that occasionally when necessary.

 The last section on the Crop tab is Guides.
 Guides are horizontal and vertical lines that are displayed in the Viewer.
 It can help you align a horizon or vertical line of a building.